TongruiWang/TongruiWang.github.io/_pages/about.md

 👋

-I'm a tenure-track associate professor in the [School Mathematical Sciences](https://math.sjtu.edu.cn) at Shanghai Jiao Tong University.
+I'm a tenure-track associate professor in the [School of Mathematical Sciences](https://math.sjtu.edu.cn) at Shanghai Jiao Tong University.

 [//]: <> I'm a postdoctor in the [Institute for Theoretical Sciences](https://its.westlake.edu.cn/index.htm) at Westlake University.